-- schema the schema that the validator object will validate with.
+- schema The schema that the validator object will validate with.
 It is assumed to be valid, and providing an invalid schema can lead to undefined behavior.
-See Validator. check_schema to validate a schema first. - resolver an instance of jsonschema.RefResolver that will be used to resolve \$ref properties (JSON references).
-If unprovided, one will be created. - format_checker an instance of jsonschema.FormatChecker whose jsonschema.FormatChecker.conforms method will be called to check and see if instances conform to each format property present in the schema.
-If unprovided, no validation will be done for format.
-Certain formats require additional packages to be installed (ipv5, uri, color, date-time).
-The required packages can be found at the bottom of this page.
+See Validator. check_schema to validate a schema first. - resolver a resolver that will be used to resolve \$ref properties (JSON references).
+If unprovided, one will be created. - format_checker if provided, a checker which will be used to assert about format properties present in the schema.
+If unprovided, no format validation is done, and the presence of format within schemas is strictly informational.
+Certain formats require additional packages to be installed in order to assert against instances.
+Ensure you've installed jsonschema with its extra (optional) dependencies when invoking pip.